-IP TAKE: Grant is an approachable foundation, but it warns that only a small percentage of applicants are invited to submit a full proposal.
-Grant seekers may do well to tie their research into one of the foundation’s other fields of support.
+IP TAKE: Grant is an approachable foundation, but it warns that it invites only a small percentage of applicants to submit a full proposal.
+Its broad focus areas mean that it may accept a wide variety of proposals, as long as they align with its mission.

 PROFILE: William T. Grant, owner of the once-booming W.T.
 Grant and Company department store chain, established the William T. Grant Foundation in 1936.
 The foundation seeks to support “research to improve the lives of young people.”
 Grant's stores would eventually shutter in what is often referred to as one of the largest retailer bankruptcies in history.
 However, the foundation continues to support Grant’s original grantmaking priorities.
 William T. Grant Foundation’s mental health related grantmaking supports research.